SamScherer1/SwiftDJITutorials/source/ios-tutorials/GEODemo.md

 1. We invoke the `updateFlyZonesInSurroundingArea()` method in the `updateFlyZones` and `forceUpdateFlyZones` methods to update the fly zones and the `updateFlyZones` method will be invoke in the `updateAircraftLocation:withHeading:` method when the aircraft location changes.

 2. In the `updateFlyZonesInSurroundingArea()` method, we invoke the `getFlyZonesInSurroundingAreaWithCompletion:` method of **DJIFlyZoneManager** to get all the fly zones within 20km of the aircraft.
-If you are using DJISimulator to test the GEO system feature, this method is available only when the aircraft location is within 50km of (37.460484, -122.115312), which is the coordinate of **Palo Alto Airport** //TODO: is this actually true?
-Test... .
-Then in the completion method, if it gets the `flyZones` array successfully, we invoke the `updateFlyZoneOverlayWithInfos:` method to update the fly zone overlays on the map view.
+Then in the completion method, if it gets the `flyZones` array successfully, we invoke the `updateFlyZoneOverlayWith(_ flyZones:)` method to update the fly zone overlays on the map view.
 Otherwise, remove the map overlays on the map view and clean up the `flyZones` array.

 3. In the `updateFlyZoneOverlayWith(_ flyZones:)` method, we first create the `overlays` and `flyZones` arrays to store the `DJILimitSpaceOverlay` and `DJIFlyZoneInformation` objects.
 Next, use a **for** loop to get the `DJILimitSpaceOverlay` and `DJIFlyZoneInformation` objects and store in the arrays.